KeyPharm/AutoScrap-PoA-bot/README.md

-# AutoScrap PoA bot
+# PoA Image Recognition AutoMove
-Just a bot for Path of Alchemist, based on AI to detect moving objects, what items to pick and finish the game lazyly.
+Just a tool for PoA, based on AI to detect moving objects, and move according to it.

 ![Ingame Preview](https://i.imgur.com/qugIW8O.png)